-Please keep in mind that he is quite large, and still a little unruly.
-We are working on curbing a bad habit of jumping up on people, including kids.
-He is responsive but still very enthusiastic with his greetings, especially with kids since he loves them so much.
+Please keep in mind that he is quite large.
+He is very enthusiastic with his greetings, especially with kids since he loves them so much.
 He will require structure and supervision with little ones to make sure he doesn't inadvertently knock them over.

 Behavior with other dogs: